AdobeDocs/experience-manager-headless-adaptive-forms.en/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-on-aem-65-forms.md

 ### Lesson context

-In this lesson, as a business user, you author an Adaptive Form for multiple channels like web, mobile, and chat using Adaptive Forms editor with standardized Out-of-the-box Core Components to capture data.
+As a business user, you are going to use the Adaptive Forms editor and its out-of-the-box Core Components to build an Adaptive Form.
+You can then deliver the form to Web, mobile, and chat channels to capture data.

 ### Exercise

 1. Create a submission endpoint for the form:

-    1. Open <https://requestbin.com/> in a new browser tab.
+    1. Open <https://pipedream.com/requestbin> in a new browser tab.
         ![](/help/assets/screenshot2028114329.png){width="50%" align="left"}

     1. Click **Create a public bin** and copy the endpoint URL.
         ![](/help/assets/screenshot202023-03-0120at206.10.0020pm.png){width="50%" align="left"}

     This particular endpoint serves as an example for submitting and viewing data.
 In actual production, you use your own endpoint or data sources to store the captured data.

 1. Author an Adaptive Form:

-    1. In the browser tab used in Lesson 1, navigate to AEM Forms web interface and navigate to **Forms** > **Forms and Documents**.
+    1. In the browser tab used in Lesson 1, navigate to the AEM Forms web interface and navigate to **Forms** > **Forms and Documents**.

     1. Click **Create** and select Adaptive Form.
         ![](/help/assets/creating-adaptive-form-6-5.png){width="50%" align="left"}

     1. Select the **Blank with Core Components** template from the template selection screen as shown below and click **Next**.
     ![](/help/assets/creating-adaptive-form-6-5-select-blank-template.png){width="50%" align="left"}

     1. Specify `Contact us` as the **Title** of the form.
 Ensure that the **Name** of the form is `contact-us`.
     ![](/help/assets/creating-adaptive-form-65-specify-title.png){width="50%" align="left"}

     1. Click **Create**.
 A dialog box is displayed.

     1. On the dialog box, click **Edit**.
-The form opens in Adaptive Form editor.
+The form opens in the Adaptive Form editor.
 Dismiss any pop-ups or dialogs for preferences or information.

     1. Open the Components browser and drag and drop the Panel component to the middle of the screen.

         ![](/help/assets/lab65-add-panel.png){width="50%" align="left"}

     1. Drag and drop components from the Components browser to create a form, similar to the following:

         ![](/help/assets/contact-us-headless-adaptive-form.png){width="50%" align="left"}

-    1. Open the Content Browser, click Guide Container properties icon, and open the **Submission** tab.
-Select the **Submit to REST endpoint** Submit Action, select the **Enable POST request** option, and specify REST endpoint created in lesson 2 in the **URL for POST request** text box, and click the **Done** icon.
+    1. Open the Content Browser, click the Guide Container properties icon, and open the **Submission** tab.

+    1. Select the **Submit to REST endpoint** Submit Action

+    1. Select the **Enable POST request** option, and specify the REST endpoint created in lesson 2 in the **URL for POST request** text box, then click the **Done** icon.

         ![](/help/assets/configure-submit-action.png){width="50%" align="left"}

 1. Publish an Adaptive Form:

     1. Open AEM UI, navigate to **Forms** > **Forms & Documents**.
-Select the form created in previous step and click **Publish**.
+Select the form created in the previous step and click **`Publish`**.

-    1. On the Publish Assets dialog, click **Publish**.
+    1. On the **Publish Assets** dialog box, click **Publish**.
 The success message is displayed.

 ## Lesson 3